App & Browser Testing Made Easy

 Give your users a seamless experience by testing on 3000+ real devices and browsers.
 Don't compromise with emulators and simulators

-Home Guide Best Jenkins Alternatives for Developer Teams
+Home Guide Top 6 Jenkins Alternatives for Developer Teams

 By Sakshi Pandey, Community Contributor -

-Jenkins LogoJenkins is an open-source automation server that has been around for more than a decade, and at the time of its release, it was a tool that completely revolutionized the software development world.
+Jenkins LogoJenkins is an open-source automation server that has been around for more than a decade.
+At the time of its release, it was a tool that completely revolutionized the software development world.

-This highly efficient tool has been very popular for developing software applications, testing projects, and making continuous integration pipelines possible.
+This highly efficient tool has been top-rated for developing software applications, testing projects, and making continuous integration pipelines possible.
 Jenkins automates the build, test, and deploy processes to make streamlined continuous integration and continuous delivery pipelines.

-Additionally, Jenkins supports a number of plugins that have highly versatile uses, such as enabling teams to use it with languages other than Java.
+Additionally, Jenkins supports several plugins with highly versatile uses, enabling teams to use it with languages other than Java.
 However, Jenkins isn’t perfect, and after over a decade in the industry, it’s inevitable that Jenkins has accumulated several competitors.
-This guide explores some of the most popular alternatives to Jenkins.
+This guide explores the top 6 Jenkins alternatives.

 Jenkins’ Advantages and Disadvantages

-Jenkins is the oldest open-source automation server and has one of the largest user bases.
+Jenkins is the oldest open-source automation server with one of the largest user bases.
 Additionally, Jenkins has over 1800 user-contributed plugins that cover nearly all CI/CD needs.
-However, over time its user interface has become antiquated and unfriendly; and regrettably, Jenkins setup can also be quite complicated and time-consuming.
+However, its user interface has become antiquated and unfriendly; regrettably, Jenkins setup can also be complicated and time-consuming.

-Unfortunately, for all the positives, Jenkins possesses several disadvantages that deter new users.
+Unfortunately, for all the positives, Jenkins possesses several disadvantages that deter new users; hence they look out for Jenkins competitors and alternatives.

 Advantages

-1. Jenkins is open-source which means it provides a more economical solution to teams on a tight budget.
+1. Jenkins is open-source, providing a more economical solution to teams on a tight budget.

-2. Jenkins has 1800+ plugins which makes Jenkins very flexible.
-These plugins contribute to making Jenkins more diverse, supporting more languages, and also aiding Jenkins users in designing more variegated pipelines.
+2. It has 1800+ plugins making Jenkins more diverse, supporting more languages, and also aiding Jenkins users in designing more variegated pipelines.

-3. Jenkins can be used with several popular OS such as Windows, macOS, and Linux.
+3. It can be used with several popular OS such as Windows, macOS, and Linux.

-4. Jenkins is the oldest open-source automation server and thus has extensive documentation and community resources.
-This makes it easier to use since guides are available for all possible functions of Jenkins.
+4. It is the oldest open-source automation server and thus has extensive documentation and community resources.
+This makes it easier to use since guides are available for all functions of Jenkins.

-5. Jenkins is self-hosted, leading to the user having greater control over the CI/CD pipeline.
+5. It is self-hosted, giving the user greater control over the CI/CD pipeline.
 This allows for more customized and tailor-made workflows to be developed.

-6. Jenkins is over a decade old and has gained a reputation for being highly reliable.
+6. It is over a decade old and has gained a reputation for being highly reliable.

 7. Jenkins is based on Java, making it a very robust framework.